neerajam042008-collab/Serverside/README.md

 ## Date:24.09.2025

 ## AIM:
- To design a website to calculate the power of a lamp filament in an incandescent bulb in the server side.
+ To design a website to calculate the body mass index of a person in the server side

 ## FORMULA: